blacktop/atom-python-yapf/README.md

 Currently, there are two commands:

-* `python-yapf:formatCode` - for formatting python code
+-	`python-yapf:formatCode` - for formatting python code
-* `python-yapf:checkCode` - for checking format of python code
+-	`python-yapf:checkCode` - for checking format of python code

-> Heavily influenced by Benjamin Hedrich's [atom-python-isort](https://github.com/bh/atom-python-isort).

 ### Issues